bioXgeo/geodiv/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGS, or NOTES.

-This update fixes several installation bugs.
+This update fixes an installation bug caused by a bad C function call.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.